 Smart home controls

-Swipe down from the top of the Nest Hub Max’s display, and, depending on the number of smart lights, thermostats, and other smart home gadgets you have connected to Google Home, you’re greeted with an array of icons that let you control all those devices.
+Swipe down from the top of the Nest Hub Max’s display, and, depending on the number of smart lights, thermostats, and other best Google Home compatible devices you own, you’re greeted with an array of icons that let you control them.